ubco-mds-2021-labs/dashboard1-group-a/docs/reflection-milestone2.md

 ### Tab 1

 ### Tab 2
+* Energy use visualization created (statically).
+* Time series visualization with dropdown integration for variable selection.

 # Features Not Yet Implemented

 * App styling and formatting not yet tidied and formalized.
 This is still a rough draft, not a final product.
 * Tab 1 Visualizations not yet included in final app.
-* Tav 2 Visualizations not yet included in final app.
+* Tab 2 Visualizations not yet linked dynamically to sidebar selections with callbacks.
 * "Date Range" selection not yet implemented in sidebar to filter data -- we removed it from this version.